-Bananas are the top-selling fruit in the United States and are the popular fruit in the world (taking tomatoes out of the “fruit” category).
+Bananas are the top-selling fruit in the United States and are the most popular fruit in the world (taking tomatoes out of the “fruit” category).
 That means banana peels are one of the most common bits of organic refuse we come across.

-It goes without saying that buying organic bananas—hardly a price jump these days—is a wise decision.
+Buying organic bananas—hardly a price jump these days—is a wise decision.
 Banana plantations are notoriously wrought with pesticides and dangerous chemicals, most of which are transported to the kitchen via peels.
 Organic bananas, then, are just a no-brainer, and fair-trade organic bananas are an even more responsible choice.

 Of course, composting these peels is a much more constructive way of dealing with them than tossing them in a trash can.
 But, this hardly taps into the usefulness of organic banana peels.
 They have a bigger role to play in the garden.
-They have medicinal uses, particularly for skin ailments.
-And, they are edible as well.
+They have medicinal uses, particularly for skin ailments, and they are edible as well.